yudawen/MLBFM/README.md

 > The value of `class_num` should be consistent with the number of building-function categories in your dataset.

-### Step 4: Configure Building-Function Categories
+### Step 4: Configure Building-Function Categories in the Detector

 Open: